GovAlta/nx-tools/packages/nx-oc/README.md

 # About this project
-This is the Government of Alberta - DIO - Nx plugin for OpenShift.
+This is the Government of Alberta - Nx plugin for OpenShift.

 The plugin includes generators for setting up OpenShift pipeline and application yaml files, and executors for `oc cli` commands.